 There are many lawyers out there who have chosen family law as their profession.
 If it was simple for everybody to divorce without a lawyer then the profession would have become redundant before now.

-We cannot stress the importance enough of seeking advice from a family lawyer.
-We would always recommend instructing a lawyer to represent you throughout your divorce to ensure you get the best possible advice, support and settlement.
+We cannot stress the importance of seeking advice from a Family Lawyer.
+We always recommend instructing a lawyer to represent you throughout your Divorce to ensure you get the best possible advice, support and settlement.

-Our lawyers are professionals who have trained for many years to understand the law, gain experience and help their clients achieve the best outcome for them.
-If you do not instruct a Solicitor or lawyer, you may not follow the correct procedure in your divorce therefore costing you more valuable time and money.
+Our lawyers are professionals who have trained for many years to understand the law, gain experience and help their clients to achieve the best outcome for them.
+If you do not instruct a lawyer, you may not follow the correct procedure in your Divorce, therefore costing you more valuable time and money.